Quantum generative adversarial network for generating discrete distribution: Introduction

-Recently the mergence of machine learning and quantum computing has developed into a hot topic, and some interesting results have been obtained \cite{BWP17}.
+Recently the mergence of machine learning and quantum computing has developed into a hot topic, and some interesting results have been obtained \cite{BWP17,NSR}.
 Therefore, it is natural to consider how to improve the generative models with the help of quantum computing.
 Actually, some efforts have been devoted to this issue.
 For example, Ref. \cite{BGN18} trained shallow parameterized quantum circuits to generate GHZ states, coherent thermal states and Bars and Stripes images.
 Ref. \cite{LiuWang18} developed a gradient-based learning scheme to train deep parameterized quantum circuits for generation of Bars and Stripes images and mixture of Gaussian distributions.
 These quantum generative models are also known as Born machines as the output probabilities are determined by Born's rule \cite{Born}.
 In addition, the idea of quantum generative adversarial learning was recently explored theoretically in Ref. \cite{LW18}.
 A quantum GAN consists of a quantum generator and a quantum discriminator was numerically implemented to generate simple quantum states \cite{DK18}.
 Ref. \cite{BGW18} derived an adversarial algorithm for the problem of approximating an unknown quantum pure state.
 Ref. \cite{HWC18} demonstrated that a superconducting quantum circuit can be adversarially trained to replicate the statistics of the quantum data output from a digital qubit channel simulator.
+Compared with these researches on quantum GANs \cite{LW18,DK18,BGW18,HWC18} that focused on generating quantum data, our work centers on the generation of classical discrete data.

-Note that in the above works, parameterized quantum circuits were used as generative models.
-Also note that Ref. \cite{WDK17,ROA17,MNK18,CSS18,LAM19} used parameterized quantum circuits as machine learning parameterized models.
-Maybe one of the possible reasons for adopting parameterized quantum circuits is that sampling from output distributions of random quantum circuits must take exponential time in a classical computer \cite{BIS18}, which suggests that quantum circuits exhibit stronger representational power than neural networks.
+Parameterized quantum circuits are also used in other machine learning parameterized models \cite{WDK17,ROA17,MNK18,CSS18,LAM19}.
+One of the possible reasons for adopting parameterized quantum circuits is that sampling from output distributions of random quantum circuits must take exponential time in a classical computer \cite{BIS18}, which suggests that quantum circuits exhibit stronger representational power than neural networks.

-In this paper, we propose a quantum version of GAN composed of a parameterized quantum circuit as the quantum generator and a classical feedforward neural network as the classical discriminator.
-This quantum GAN can be trained by a hybrid quantum-classical gradient descent approach.
-Two families of parameterized quantum circuits are adopted as the generators.
-By a numerical simulation, we show that our scheme can effectively train these quantum circuits for generation tasks.